Skip to main content

 No, it’s used right away to offset a small portion of planning and preparing for your group’s trip.
 Please read through our generous payment policy and cancellation agreement.

-Lodging will all be either a floor stay, camp/dorm stay or a guesthouse stay.
+Lodging will all be either a floor stay, camp/dorm stay or a hotel/guesthouse stay.

 A floor stay would be at a local church, which would require the team to bring air mattresses, pillows, and a sleeping bag or sleeping bag liner for bedding.
 (Think indoor camping!)